ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 ## Prerequisites

 1. A 'real' SSL certificate e.g. from [Let’s Encrypt](https://letsencrypt.org).
-2. A reverse proxy, like nginx, forwarding the right request to the Node-RED server.
+2. A reverse proxy, like nginx, forwarding the Amazon request to the Node-RED server.
 3. Forward TCP traffic coming in from the Internet to your reverse proxy server.
 4. An updated NodeJS version.
 5. An Amazon developer account (use the same username used in the Amazon Alexa App or devices).